marriott-library/newspaper_works_fixtures/README.md

 NewspaperWorksFixtures.article_segmented_deseret_news_batch
 ```

-This batch includes multiple titles, reels, target files, issues, and pages.
-Each page has a
-JP2, PDF, and ALTO XML file (no TIFF).
+This batch includes one title, one issue, nine pages, and articles.
+Each page has a PDF, and ALTO XML file, and each article has a PDF and an ALTO XML file (no TIFF).

-10 jp2; 27.7 MB
+**Article segmented**
+19 pdf; 5.6 MB
+19 xml/dtd

+**Page level**
-10 pdfs; 5.6 MB
+9 pdf; 5.6 MB
+9 xml/dtd

-#### Beaver County News article segmented batch
+#### Beaver County News batch
 ```ruby
 # /path/to/gem/spec/fixtures/files/article-segmented/batch_beaver_county_news
 NewspaperWorksFixtures.article_segmented_beaver_county_news_batch